ajpelu/BorreguilesDP/ms_dpBorre.md

 The sampling plots were georeferenced using a Garmin eTrex Legend GPS (WGS84 Datum) with an accuracy of ±10 m.
 We also used colour digital ortophotographs provided by the Andalusian Cartography Institute (ICA) and GIS (ArcGIS 9.2; ESRI, Redlands, California, USA) to verify that the geographical coordinates of each sampling plots were correct (Chapman and Wieczorek 2006).

-We also performed validation procedures (geopraohic coordinate format, coordinates within country/provincial boundaries, absence of ASCII anomalous characters in the dataset) with DARWIN_TEST (v1.3) software (http://www.gbif.es/darwin_test/Darwin_test.php).
+We also performed validation procedures (geopraohic coordinate format, coordinates within country/provincial boundaries, absence of ASCII anomalous characters in the dataset) with DARWIN_TEST (v3.2) software (Ortega-Maqueda and Pando, 2008).

 #### Dataset description
 ##### Object name: